boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

 width.

 Limitations:

 #.
-Because it modifies then restores a globally-used BoundaryRegion,
-   this code is not thread safe.

-#.
 Boundary conditions can’t be applied across processors, and no checks
    are done that the width asked for fits within a single processor.